myxvisual/react-uwp/README.md

 This will make your build process faster and your build output smaller.

-For a complete mapping of React-UWP components to `import`, see [`/src/index.ts`](https://github.com/myxvisual/react-uwp/blob/master/src/index.ts) inside the Material-UI npm package root directory.
+For a complete mapping of React-UWP components to `import`, see [`/src/index.ts`](https://github.com/myxvisual/react-uwp/blob/master/src/index.ts) inside the React-UWP npm package root directory.

 ### Custom Theme